Outward Hound Treat Chaser Puzzle Ball Review

 If you've got a dog that eats their food way too fast, filling a treat ball with kibble can help to slow them down and keep them satisfied longer.
 The Outward Hound options we cover here roll around quite well on both carpet and harder floors, no matter where you put this ball your pup will easily be able to play with it.
 All in all, these can be a great toy to keep your dog busy and distracted when you're not actively play with them.

 When your dog gets bored, they can engage in destructive behavior; puzzle toys such as this treat chaser will keep your pup occupied even when you're not playing with them.
 Interactive toys can relieve boredom, anxiety, and prevent pups from eating their food too fast.
 Puzzle balls will keep your dog playing until all of the treats are released.
 The beauty of this product is that you can put just about any treat inside to fit your dog's specific needs.
 The larger the treat, the harder it will be for your dog to get them out.

 Unfortunately, most treat balls do not open for cleaning, which isn’t typically a problem unless you try to use wet food to fill it.
 As long as you're using dry food and treats you won't have any issues cleaning the ball out.
 Most treat balls can also be soaked in water to allow stuck pieces of food to dislodge and disintegrate over the course of approximately 30 minutes.

-Kai Tip: Out of training treats (or just tired of purchasing a new bag too often?)
+Out of training treats (or just tired of purchasing a new bag too often?)
 Try healthy cereals such as cheerios!
-You’re dog will love the “people food” aspect of them, they don’t break the bank, and they fit wonderfully inside most treat balls!
+Your dog will love the "people food" aspect of them, they don't break the bank, and they fit wonderfully inside most treat balls!

 Outward Hound Whirli Treat Puzzle Ball